mozilla/anodejsholidayseason/localization_part_3.md

 Screenshot 1
 Screenshot 2

+### gobbledygook

+If you want to **test** your L10n setup, **before you have real translations** done, we're built a great testing locale.
+It is inspired by David Bowie's Labrythn.

+To use it, just add `it-CH` or another locale you're not currently using to your config as the **debug** locale.

+Partial config showing `it-CH` is used in supported_languages and debug_lang.

+    app.use(i18n.abide({
+      supported_languages: ['en-US', 'de', 'es', 'zh-TW', 'it-CH'],
+      debug_lang: 'it-CH',
+      ...

+Now if you set your browser's preferred language to Italian/Switcherland, i18n-abide will use gobbledygook to localize the content.

+This is a handy way to ensure your design and copy work for bi-directional languages like Hebrew, before you have the resources to support that community.

 ## Going Deeper
 We've just scratched the surface of i18n and l10n.
 If you ship a Node.js in multiple locales, you'll find many gotchas and interesting nuances.